madnuttah/unbound-docker/README.md

 This is a lightweight Alpine Linux based Docker image that runs [Unbound](https://unbound.net), an open source high-performance DNS resolver brought to you by the nice people at [NLnet Labs](https://github.com/NLnetLabs) running as **your own** recursive DNS server in a secure distroless scratch image modeled by following the best practice principles.

+While it leaves _almost_ nothing to be desired, it is perfectly suited for professional and personal use alike.

 <details>

   <summary>Features</summary><br>